Louis-Deng/HybridReverb2/README.md

 # HybridReverb2
-A Hybrid Reverberation using JUCE Framework product as an AU plugin to use within DAW
+A Hybrid Reverberation using JUCE Framework product as an AU/VST/AAX plugin to use within DAW

+due to certificate problems, you'd have to build the plugin on your local computer.